 Your paycheck on the first of each month is for your salary earned the previous calendar month.
-If you are eligible for overtime, shift pay, etc., these pay adjustments are paid one month in arrears.
-In other words, on Dec.
-1, you are paid for your November salary and for overtime adjustments from October (if you are eligible for these pay adjustments).
+If you are eligible for overtime, shift pay, etc., these pay adjustments are paid on the biweekly payroll schedule.

 Certain deductions are made on employees' checks.
 Some university offices initiate the deductions or adjustments.
 For specific information about:

 - Accounts receivable deduction: Refer to your University Bill link on Employee Self Service or visit the University Billing website.

 - For all other type of adjustments or deductions, please email Payroll Services.

 Paycheck Earning Statements (Paycheck Stubs)